TSB04/svg-icon/README.md

 Push & create a Pull Request on GitHub.

-📬 Contact & Support

-For issues, suggestions, or improvements, open an issue on GitHub: GitHub Issues

 🎨 Available Icons

 Each icon is exported as a raw SVG path and can be used with IconWrapper or any <svg> element.